programminghistorian/ph-submissions/en/drafts/originals/designing-a-timeline-tabletop-simulator.md

 ## Introduction

-We no longer require students to memorize tables of historical events and their respective years of occurrence through the practice of rote learning as it was done so during the mid-nineteenth century America (Rosenberg).
-Setting aside the larger arguments for and against teaching chronology in the classroom (Hodkinson and Smith), this lesson is written from the position that it is useful to “help students develop a rich body of knowledge in our content areas” (Lang) and that games are well situated to serve in this pursuit.
+We no longer require students to memorize tables of historical events and their respective years of occurrence through the practice of rote learning, as was done in mid-nineteenth century America (Rosenberg).
+Setting aside the broader arguments for and against teaching chronology in the classroom (Hodkinson and Smith), this lesson is written from the position that it is useful to “help students develop a rich body of knowledge in our content areas” (Lang) and that games are well situated to serve in this pursuit.

 Challenging students to make their own games or to make a  modification (or mod) of an existing game can provide an opportunity for those students to learn how to manipulate and transform digital objects into physical objects which can be further manipulated and transformed for rich and shared experiences.
 This tutorial will outline how students can create their own paper or digital versions of games using the chronology building mechanic popularized by Frederic Henry’s commercial game, _Timeline_.

 Just as word processors are an essential tool for creating printed books, designers of tabletop games regularly use digital tools to create paper prototypes of their developing work.
 This tutorial will introduce the reader to two of these tools: Andrea Nini’s _nanDECK_ and _Tabletop Simulator_.

 ## Playing in the Ludic Century